top of page

-What is Interpersonal Trauma?
+What is Attachment Trauma?

 It can occur at any age but often starts during childhood and, many of us experience multiple interpersonal and other types of traumas throughout our lifespan.
 The more well-known or acknowledged forms of interpersonal trauma are physical and sexual abuse or bullying.